yabirgb/crdt/README.md

-If a server gets removed from the cluster we'll loose the counter information corresponding to this node unless it syncronizes it's information with the rest of nodes before being destroyed.
+If a server gets removed from the cluster we'll loose the counter information corresponding to this node unless it syncronizes it's information with at least one node before being destroyed.
 If a node gets added to the cluster it's inmediatly known by the rest of servers and after a certain period of time it'll retrive the up to date information.